David Pittavino

 Paul Hayes KC

-Commenced practice as a Barrister at the Sydney Bar in 1990 (read with Bernard Coles KC, University Chambers), before relocating to the Melbourne Bar in 1997.
+Commenced practice as a Barrister at the Sydney Bar in 1990 before relocating to the Melbourne Bar in 1997.
 Called to the Bar of England & Wales (Lincoln’s Inn) in 2005.
 Appointed Senior Counsel in Victoria on 23 November 2017.
 Letters patent granted on 10 April 2018

 Advises and appears in cases at interlocutory, trial and appellate levels, (common law litigation, commercial & equity litigation, international law & arbitration, large scale litigation, constitutional & administrative law and sporting disputes), conducted in multiple jurisdictions, but primarily in Melbourne, Sydney, Perth, London, Singapore, Kuala Lumpur and Lausanne.
 Frequently appears in common law jury cases and causes, including in the field of defamation.